matwilso/matwilso.github.io/_posts/gpt-sim.md

 Start [pulling some fire alarms](https://intelligence.org/2017/10/13/fire-alarm/).
 Personally, start becoming more familiar with the ML biases, human-computer symbiosis, and AI safety literatures as a first step.

 Super exciting times, but we certainly have our work cut out for us.
 Super important choices to make and things to get right.
+(And not that it often really seems on the ground level like you are making a ton of progress.
+Most the time it is hard, unglamorous work.
+Something like "things never get easier, you (*or maybe, the field as a whole*) [just go faster](https://twitter.com/ruohanchenux/status/1000258622239068160/photo/2)".)

 ...